Gloria Anzaldúa: Language and "linguistic terrorism"

 Anzaldua's works weave English and Spanish together as one language, an idea stemming from her theory of "borderlands" identity.
-Her autobiographical essay, "La Prieta," was published in (mostly) English in This Bridge Called My Back, and in (mostly) Spanish in Esta puente, mi espalda: Voces de mujeres tercermundistas en los Estados Unidos.
+Her autobiographical essay "La Prieta" was published in (mostly) English in This Bridge Called My Back, and in (mostly) Spanish in Esta puente, mi espalda: Voces de mujeres tercermundistas en los Estados Unidos.
 In her writing, Anzaldúa uses a unique blend of eight dialects, two variations of English and six of Spanish.
 In many ways, by writing in a mix of languages, Anzaldúa creates a daunting task for the non-bilingual reader to decipher the full meaning of the text.
 Language, clearly one of the borders Anzaldúa addressed, is an essential feature to her writing.
 Her book is dedicated to being proud of one's heritage and to recognizing the many dimensions of her culture.

 Anzaldúa emphasized in her writing the connection between language and identity.
 She expressed dismay with people who gave up their native language in order to conform to the society they were in.
 Anzaldúa was often scolded for her improper Spanish accent and believed it was a strong aspect to her heritage; therefore, she labels the qualitative labeling of language "linguistic terrorism."
 She spent a lot of time promoting acceptance of all languages and accents.
 In an effort to expose her stance on linguistics and labels, Anzaldúa explained, "While I advocate putting Chicana, tejana, working-class, dyke-feminist poet, writer theorist in front of my name, I do so for reasons different than those of the dominant culture... so that the Chicana and lesbian and all the other persons in me don't get erased, omitted, or killed."

+Despite the connection between language and identity, Anzaldúa also highlighted that language is a bridge that linked mainstream communities and marginalized communities.
+She claimed language is a tool that identifies marginalized communities, represents their heritage and cultural backgrounds.
+The connection which language created is two-way, it not only encourage marginalized communities to express themselves, but also calls on mainstream communities to engage with the language and culture of marginalized communities.